November 16, 2023

 STORING/REHEATING

 Store leftover gochujang wings in the fridge for 2-3 days.
-It is best to store before coated in the sauce however if you coated all of them they can still be reheated.
+It’s best to store the wings before coating them in sauce.
+However, if they’ve already been coated, they can still be reheated.
 I highly recommend you reheat the same way you cooked them.
 In the air fryer at 350F degrees for a few minutes until they are crispy and warmed throughout.

 Need another recipe to use this delicious honey?
 Check out the recipes below!